How To Cross Oceans Without Owning a Boat

 Do you want to go far?
 Then, go together with other people!

 It would be very limited to think and see other hitchhikers as competition.
-Of course everybody want to find “his” boat as soon as possible, but if you just see others as enemies and not as friends, then your journey will not be very enjoyable.
+Of course, everybody wants to find “his” boat as soon as possible.
+But if you just see the others as enemies instead of friends, your journey will not be very enjoyable.

-Not only can they recommend you to other sailing people and provide moral support, but it's also a great way to hear other travel stories and learn through their experiences.
-We met so many different profiles and stories during our quest for a boat.
-From people that wanted to cross the African continent but accidentally landed in Cape Verde, girls working as Au-Pairs on luxury yachts, a boy visiting his father in the Brazilian jungle, a Luxembourgish-Capeverdean couple planning to open a camp to heal patients with alternative medicine, and and and ...
+Not only can they recommend you to other sailing people, and provide moral support, but it is also a great way to hear other travel stories, and learn through their experiences.
+I met so many different profiles and stories during my quest for a boat.
+From people that wanted to cross the African continent but accidentally landed in Cape Verde, girls working as “au-pairs” on luxury yachts, a boy visiting his father in the Brazilian jungle, a Luxembourgish-Capeverdean couple planning to open a camp to heal patients with alternative medicine, etc.

-It would be a pity if you'd only see “the boat” and not all the enriching experiences that are along the path.
+It would be a pity if you would only see “the boat” and not all the enriching experiences that are along the path.

-That's another lesson that we learned during our adventure: sometimes we're too focused on reaching our final goal and forget to have a look around and appreciating what we have.
+That is another lesson that I learned during my adventure.
+Sometimes, you are too focused on reaching your final goal and forget to have a look around and appreciate what you have.

 I recommend to study the basics of sailing vocabulary.

 Many items have a very specific designation in the sailing world, and you should at least dominate the basics in order to be able to follow the captain’s orders.
 Communication with the correct designations is crucial when doing manœuvres!